 The Talking Book Program is a joint state and federal program that provides unabridged books in alternate formats for Texans of all ages who are unable to read standard print materials due to visual, physical, or reading disabilities.
 The service is free to the user and available to all who qualify because they are unable to read standard print materials due to temporary or permanent visual or physical limitations.

-A properly certified application must be submitted for each prospective patron verifying that the application meets one or more of the federal eligibility criteria.
+A properly certified application must be submitted for each prospective patron verifying that the applicant meets one or more of the federal eligibility criteria.

 The criteria are:

-- A physical disability that prevents the individual from holding a book or turning a page; or
+- A physical disability that prevents the individual from holding a book or turning a page

 Applications submitted for individuals with reading disabilities must be certified by a medical doctor or doctor of osteopathy.
 Applications submitted for individuals with other disabilities can be certified by a number of professionals in various fields related to health care, education, or rehabilitation, or by a professional librarian or library director.